gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 	When the device receives a Direct Method message, the DirectMethodBindings Set is checked for a matching DirectMethodBinding *methodName* name.
 When a match is found, the associated DirectMethodBinding handler function is called.

-3. The device reports to IoT Central the current UTC time of the reset.

-	The current UTC time is reported to Azure IoT using a Device Twin Binding property named **DeviceResetUTC**.
+3. The current UTC time is reported to Azure IoT using a Device Twin Binding property named **DeviceResetUTC**.

 4. The Direct Method responds back with an HTTP status code and a response message